 Unsure which type of event is the right fit for you?
 EventX provides a product demo page on their website so that you can get a brief overview of all the different features they provide.

 3. Choose the right platform

 Having the right platform is paramount when it comes to a virtual event.
 Having poor video quality, sound quality or technical issues will leave attendees with a bad impression.
-EventX provides 1080p video quality, stable infrastructure, and they also give you the ability to record your webinars so that people who couldn’t attend them can view them after the end of the event.
-You also need to choose a platform that can handle the amount of people you’re hoping to attract.
+EventX provides 1080p video quality and stable infrastructure, and they also give you the ability to record your webinars so that people who couldn’t attend them can view them after the end of the event.
+You also need to choose a platform that can handle the number of people you’re hoping to attract.
 EventX can handle events with up to 1000 attendees and has support for events that can last up to 72 hours.

 EventX is currently doing a promotion until March 2022 where your first webinar with them will be free of charge, register and try out all the different features and see if they are the right fit for you.

 Learning something new may be one of the reasons why people join virtual events but the main reason they join is to network with other people.
 Because everyone is sitting behind screens and you can’t see the face of the person you’re talking to, networking during virtual events is fairly hard.
 However, EventX provides the ability to create breakout rooms, schedule 1-on-1 meetings with each other, or talk to people in groups with networking lounges so that attendees can have quick networking opportunities during webinars.